Gera et al v. Luthra et al | Law.com Radar

-New York Life Insurance and Annuity Corporation, Luthra Financial, Jolly Luthra and other defendants were hit with a securities lawsuit Monday in New York Eastern District Court.
-The lawsuit, brought by Bronster LLP on behalf of the Gera 2021 Family Trust, Perfume Network Inc. and other plaintiffs, contends that Luthra knowingly sold the plaintiffs unsuitable replacement life insurance policies and annuities and deceived the plaintiff's into loaning him $1.6 million for his personal benefit.
+New York Life Insurance, Luthra Financial and other defendants were sued for securities fraud on Monday in New York Eastern District Court.
+The suit, filed by Bronster LLP on behalf of Perfume Network Inc., HAAS NY and other plaintiffs, accuses Luthra Financial and its principals of selling unsuitable replacement life insurance policies and an annuity to the plaintiffs and misappropriating $1.6 million in loan proceeds for personal expenses and luxury purchases.
 Counsel have not yet appeared for the defendants.
-The case is 1:23-cv-05573, Gera et al v.
+The case is 2:23-cv-05573, Gera et al. v.
 Luthra et al.

 Insurance